TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-01-how-adding-type-declarations-makes-your-code-dangerous.md

 $price = new Price('100.82', '2');
 ```

-What will be the price's first value?
+What will be the price value?
 We'd love to see `100.82` float, right?

 This is what our code really does ([see 3v4l.org](https://3v4l.org/lKgfG)):